psiugt/bylaws/bylaws.md

 ##### Law 3: Involuntary Removal from Office

-1. An Officer who will not maintain ACTIVE states during a Non-­Summer semester will be removed from Office.
+1. An Officer who will not maintain ACTIVE states during a Non-Summer semester will be removed from Office.
-2. Officers may be removed from Office by a THREE­-FOURTHs majority vote.
+2. Officers may be removed from Office by a THREE-FOURTHs majority vote.
 	1. The Officer in question must abstain from the vote.
 	2. Any motion to remove an Officer must be tabled for two weeks, and the Officer in question must be aware of the motion for the tabling period.
 3. After removal of an officer, a replacement election will take place, following the procedure in Law 1.